SBOS893D August 2018 – June 2020 INA821

 The inputs of the INA821 device are individually protected for voltages up to ±40 V. For example, a condition of –40 V on one input and +40 V on the other input does not cause damage.
 Internal circuitry on each input provides low series impedance under normal signal conditions.
 If the input is overloaded, the protection circuitry limits the input current to a value of approximately 8 mA.

-During an input overvoltage condition, current flows through the input protection diodes into the power supplies; see Figure 62.
+During an input overvoltage condition, current flows through the input protection diodes into the power supplies, as shown in Figure 62.
 If the power supplies are unable to sink current, then Zener diode clamps (ZD1 and ZD2 in Figure 62) must be placed on the power supplies to provide a current pathway to ground.
-Figure 63 shows the input current for input voltages from –40 V to 40 V when the INA821 is powered by ±15-V supplies.
+Figure 63 shows the input current for input voltages from –40 V to +40 V when the INA821 is powered by ±15-V supplies.